 Think about the main reason you want to remodel.
-If you feel that your bathroom is dated, you can upgrade the look by replacing the tub, vanity or fixtures.
-These kind of projects are standard and usually more budget-friendly than a total overhaul.
-But if you are unhappy with the current layout or need more room, keep in mind that affecting the framing, electrical and plumbing components can rapidly increase the total cost of the project.
+If you feel that your bathroom is dated, you can upgrade the look by replacing the tub, vanity, or fixtures.
+These kinds of projects are standard and usually more budget-friendly than a total overhaul.
+But if you are unhappy with the current layout or need more room, keep in mind that affecting the framing, electrical, and plumbing components can rapidly increase the total cost of the project.

 Now that you’re committed to the idea of a new bathroom, you probably want it done tomorrow.
-But with the many layers involved in this kind of project, there needs to be a lot of planning and coordination.
+But with the many layers involved in this kind of project, you’ll need lots of planning and coordination.

-Once the project starts, be aware that you likely won’t be able to use some or any of the features of your bathroom for significant periods of time.
-You and your family will need extra patience finding other alternatives if your home has only one bathroom.
+Once the project starts, be aware that you likely won’t be able to use some or any of the features of your bathroom for significant periods.
+You and your family will need extra patience to find other alternatives if your home has only one bathroom.

 If all aspects of the job are well planned and no unexpected problems pop up, your bathroom remodel could take as little as one or two weeks.
 More complicated projects could take as many as five weeks.
 There is always a chance to find rot during demolition, especially around the tub or the toilet.
 Rot repair can set back the project a couple of days.

 The do-it-yourself approach can be an effective way to trim costs, but a project of this magnitude is better handled by professionals.
 Given how many trades are required for a typical bathroom remodel—plumbers, electricians, tile setters, cabinet installers, and more—you need an experienced and trusted general contractor to manage operations.

 Another common mistake is sparing on items that get used and abused on daily basis.
 Quality fixtures will not only look better but also last longer and they usually come with lifetime warranties.